jkielpinski/jkielpinski.github.io/posts/predicting-system-dot-random.md

 This would useful for an attacker if `System.Random` is being used to generate something that is supposed to be unguessable.
 For example, if an application uses `System.Random` to generate a secret key, an attacker could take one secret key and use it to predict all future secret keys.

-I've published a proof of concept [SystemDotRandomPredictor](https://github.com/jkielpinski/system-dot-random-predictor) tool that I developed for predicting the next `System.Random` outputs, given previous outputs of `System.Random.NextBytes()`, `NextInt64()`, or `NextDouble()` -- this post will discuss how it works.
+Since I couldn't find an existing proof of concept, I developed my own.
+I've published a [system-dot-random-predictor](https://github.com/jkielpinski/system-dot-random-predictor) tool that can predict the next `System.Random` outputs, given previous outputs of `System.Random.NextBytes()`, `NextInt64()`, or `NextDouble()` -- this post will discuss how it works.

 ## Internal state